hiroyuki-sato/gradle-embulk-plugins/README.md

 The dependency configuration `embulkPluginRuntime`, which is added by this Gradle plugin for flattened dependencies, has [dependency locking](https://docs.gradle.org/current/userguide/dependency_locking.html) activated by default.

-In the beginning of your Embulk plugin project, it is recommended for you to run `./gradlew dependencies --write-locks`, and add generated `gradle/dependency-locks/embulkPluginRuntime.lockfile` in your version control system.
+In the beginning(after migration old-style) of your Embulk plugin project, it is recommended for you to run `./gradlew dependencies --write-locks`, and add generated `gradle/dependency-locks/embulkPluginRuntime.lockfile` in your version control system.
 Your Embulk plugin project will have more sensitive checks on its dependency libraries, then.

 ### How to migrate old-style `build.gradle` of your Embulk plugins